 The logs for Spark jobs are stored in the

-By default, Tamr uses the following ports for YARN:
+By default, Tamr Core uses the following ports for YARN:

 You can specify different YARN ports.
-For information, see Configuring Tamr.
+For information, see Configuring Tamr Core.

-The YARN cluster manager uses these configuration properties in Tamr Core.
+The YARN cluster manager uses the following configuration properties in Tamr Core.
 You can optionally specify your own values for these properties on a cloud-native deployment.
 For single-node deployments, Tamr recommends that you use the defaults listed below.

 This list also includes some of the YARN ports.
-The defaults for these ports are listed in the previous section.
+The previous section lists the defaults for these ports.

-TAMR_JOB_SPARK_YARN_QUEUEThe name of the Yarn queue for submitting Spark jobs.
-The default is not specified.
+The name of the YARN queue for submitting Spark jobs.
+No default is provided.
 By default Spark jobs are submitted to an empty queue.

-TAMR_JOB_SPARK_LOCAL_YARN_JARSA list of paths to JARs the YARN cluster manager uses with a local filesystem.
-List multiple paths with a semicolon separator, and use
+A list of paths to JAR files that the YARN cluster manager uses with a local filesystem.
+You can list multiple paths with a semicolon separator, and use

-If you are sharing the same instance with others in your group, your administrator can configure Tamr to enable running jobs in parallel.
-To do this, the administrator can edit the Spark configuration name specified in the
+If you are sharing the same instance with others in your group, your system administrator can configure Tamr Core to enable running jobs in parallel.
+To do this, the system administrator can edit the Spark configuration name specified in the

 TAMR_JOB_SPARK_CONFIG_OVERRIDES configuration property.

-To configure Tamr to use concurrent jobs with YARN
+To configure Tamr Core to use concurrent jobs with YARN

-- Create a custom YAML file containing the configuration values you wish to set, and apply this file using the admin tool.
+- Create a custom YAML file containing the configuration values you want to set and apply this file using the admin tool.
 For information, see Creating or Updating a Configuration Variable.

-- Restart Tamr and its dependencies.
+- Restart Tamr Core and its dependencies.
 See Restarting.